ANTIGUA/BARBUDA FOOTBALL ASSOCIATION

 3.4 Additional registration of player(s) can be done at any time during the season providing:-

-a) The player is not registered with any other club (local or overseas).However, their registration must be completed forty-eight (48) hrs before they are eligible to play an official game.
+a) The player is not registered with any other club (local or overseas).However, their registration must be completed twenty-four (24) hrs before they are eligible to play an official game.

 b) The procedures laid out in Article 3.3 are adhered to.